Elena176/Elena176/README.md

 1. 📋 Todolist
 This project helps to organized better.
 Technologies that used here : **TypeScript, React, Redux, Redux-thunk, Hooks, Axios , Material UI, Formik, tests**.
 2. ☺️ Flash-cards
 This project helps to study with flash cards.
-Joint project, a team of 3 people.
+Join project, a team of 2 people.
 Technologies that used here : **TypeScript,React, Redux, Redux-thunk, Hooks, Axios**.
 3. 👾 Social network                                                                                                                                                                                                                                                                                                                Technologies that used here :**TypeScript, Redux, Hooks, REST API**.
 Unfinished project, I’m currently working on.
 4. 🐑 Redux counter
 Small train project with **TypeScript,React, Redux, Locale storage, Hooks, CSS**.
-and ect...
+and etc...

 🎯 **I'm always up for new connections and collaborations**